I am John Doe

 I cover up to two hours drive from South Etobicoke.
 This generally covers the GTA, Halton Region and most of Southwestern Ontario counties.
 Weddings outside my area incur a 0.40 per km driven outside that radius.
 If your wedding is over a 5 hour drive I prefer to fly (if possible).
 At which point the flight, two nights hotel, checked baggage, car rental, airport parking and meals ($15 per meal 3 times daily) must be covered.

-I highly recommend the 12 hour package.
+I highly recommend the either the 10 or 12 hour package.
 This covers everything from the getting ready to the end of the night, and makes your schedule more relaxed.

 A first look allows the bride and groom to be not stressed before the ceremony, and they enjoy a private moment together.
 The bride and groom do not have to play hide and seek before the ceremony.
 It also allows wedding party and family to enjoy and arrive together at the reception.
 The best thing of all of this is being able to see each other alone, rather than in front of your guests; allowing you to share a moment before the ceremony begins.
 I highly recommend it!